 It depends.
 Because of its very nature, in most instances, a website or online service (such as an app) directed to children must treat all visitors as children and provide COPPA’s protections to every such visitor.
 This means that for the most part, a website or online service directed to children may not screen users for age.

-However, the amended Rule provides for a narrow exception for a site or service that may be directed to children under the criteria set forth in FAQ D.1 above, but that does not target children as its primary audience.
-For instance, a child-directed site may target children under age 13, as well as parents or younger teens.
-An operator of a site or service meeting this standard may age-screen its users if it: (1) does not collect personal information from any visitor prior to collecting age information, and (2) prevents the collection, use, or disclosure of personal information from visitors who identify themselves as under age 13 without first complying with the amended Rule’s notice and parental consent provisions.
+An operator of a site or service meeting this standard may age-screen its users if it: (1) does not collect personal information from any visitor prior to collecting age information, and (2) prevents the collection, use, or disclosure of personal information from visitors who identify themselves as under age 13 without first complying with the Rule’s notice and parental consent provisions.
 See 16 C.F.R. § 312.2 (definition of “Web site or online service directed to children,” paragraph (3)).
-Keep in mind that unlike a general audience website or service, as an operator of a website or online service directed to children, you may not block children from participating in the website or online service (see FAQ D.4 below).
+Keep in mind that unlike a general audience website or service, as an operator of a website or online service directed to children, you may not block children from participating in the website or online service.

-3. What evidence would I need to demonstrate whether children under age 13 are or are not the “primary target audience” for my website?
+5. What evidence would I need to demonstrate whether children under age 13 are or are not the primary audience for my website or online service?

-4. I run a site that I believe may fall within the FTC’s sub-category of a website directed to children but where it is acceptable to age-screen users because children are not the primary audience (i.e., “mixed audience”).
-Can I age-screen and completely block users who identify as being under age 13 from participating in any aspect of my site?
+6. I run a site that I believe may fall within the FTC’s sub-category of a website directed to children but where it is acceptable to age-screen users because children are not the primary audience (i.e., “mixed audience”).
+Can I age-screen and completely block users who identify as being under age 13 from participating on my site?

-No. If your site is “mixed audience” (i.e., it falls within the definition of a “Web site or online service directed to children” as set forth in paragraph (1) of 16 C.F.R. § 312.2, then you may age screen your users, but you may not block children from participating altogether, even if you do not intend children to be your primary target audience.
-Instead, what the amended Rule now permits you to do is to use an age screen in order to differentiate between your child and non-child users.
+No. If your site is “mixed audience” (i.e., it falls within the definition of a “Web site or online service directed to children” as set forth in paragraph (3) of 16 C.F.R. § 312.2), then you may age screen your users, but you may not block children from participating altogether.
+Instead, the Rule permits you to use an age screen in order to differentiate between users under age 13 and other users.
 You may decide to offer different activities, or functions, to your users depending upon age, but you may not collect personal information from users who have indicated they are under 13 without first obtaining verifiable parental consent.